NicoQS/NicoQS/README.md

 <h1 align="center">Hi 👋, I'm Nicolas</h1>
 <h3 align="center">A Computer Science student with a passion for backend development.
 Currently, I am focused on enhancing my skills in backend development using Laravel.</h3>

-- 🌱 I’m currently learning  Laravel and its ecosystem, along with related technologies like Livewire, Inertia.js, Vue.js, and Tailwind CSS.
-I love exploring new ways to build efficient and scalable web applications.
+- 🌱 I'm currently learning Laravel, API-REST, along with frontend related technologies such as Livewire, Inertia.js, Vue.js and Tailwind CSS.
+I love exploring new ways to create efficient and scalable web applications.

 - 📫 How to reach me **quirogasantini.nicolas@gmail.com**
 - 💼 Looking for a job